chanchan098/Docs/operation/ops-1-k8s-concepts.md

 - metadata
   Data that helps uniquely identify the object, including a name string, UID, and optional namespace
 - spec
-  What state you desire for **the object**
+  What state you desire for <u>the object</u>

-The [Kubernetes API Reference](https://kubernetes.io/docs/reference/kubernetes-api/) can help you find the **spec format** for all of the objects you can create using Kubernetes.
+The [Kubernetes API Reference](https://kubernetes.io/docs/reference/kubernetes-api/) can help you find the <u>spec format</u> for all of the objects you can create using Kubernetes.

+*Overview/Objects in kubernetes*

-# Kubernetes Object Management-Objects in kubernetes-Overview
+# Kubernetes Object Management

 ## Management techniques

 Management technique | Operates on	| Recommended environment |	Supported writers |	Learning curve
 |:---|:---:|:---:|:---:|:---:|
 Imperative commands	             | Live objects	        | Development projects	| 1+	| Lowest
 Imperative object configuration	 | Individual files	    | Production projects	  | 1	  | Moderate
 Declarative object configuration | Directories of files	| Production projects	  | 1+	| Highest

+*Overview/Objects in kubernetes*

-# Object Names and IDs-Objects in kubernetes-Overview
+# Object Names and IDs

-- Each object in your cluster **has a Name** that is unique for that **type of resource**.
+- Each object in your cluster <u>has a Name</u> that is unique for that <u>type of resource</u>.
-  Every Kubernetes object also has a **UID** that is unique across your whole cluster.
+  Every Kubernetes object also has a <u>UID</u> that is unique across your whole cluster.

 ### UIDs

-- A Kubernetes systems-generated string **to uniquely identify objects**.
+- A Kubernetes systems-generated string <u>to uniquely identify objects</u>.

+*Overview/Objects in kubernetes*

-# Labels and Selectors-Objects in kubernetes-Overview
+# Labels and Selectors

-- Labels can be used **to organize** and **to select** subsets of objects.
+- Labels can be used <u>to organize</u> and <u>to select</u> subsets of objects.

 ## Motivation

-- Labels enable users to map their **own organizational structures** onto system objects
+- Labels enable users to map their <u>own organizational structures</u> onto system objects

 ## Syntax and character set

 - Labels are *key/value pairs*.
-  Valid label keys have two segments: **an optional prefix and name**, separated by a slash (/).
+  Valid label keys have two segments: <u>an optional prefix and name</u>, separated by a slash (/).

   ---